 SELECTIVE ENFORCEMENT These arrests are not distributed evenly throughout the District.
 The MPD is divided into seven Police Districts.
 Those Districts are further subdivided into seven or more Police Service Areas (PSAs).
 The ACLU's analysis found that arrest rates across Districts and PSAs varied greatly.
 For example, PSA 204, located in Woodley Park, had the largest population of any PSA in 2010, at 24,498 people.
 The marijuana arrest rate in that PSA was 33 per 100,000 people.
 Compare that to PSA 602, located in Anacostia.
 The total population of PSA 602 is 9,647, less than half of PSA 204, and Blacks made up 96 percent of the PSA population.
 The rate of marijuana arrests for PSA 602 was 2,488 per 100,000, more than 75 times higher than PSA 204.
-When broken down by race, though Black people accounted for only 4.5 percent of the total population in PSA 204, the Black arrest rate in 2010 was 181 per 100,000 people, compared to the white arrest rate of 25 per 100,000 people.
-In PSA 602, where 96 percent of the population is Black, 100 percent of the arrests were of Black people. viduals More than half of the indiarrested for possession of marijuana - 54 percent - were not charged 602 with any 107 other crime, which indicates that the stops that led to these marijuana arrests were not related to other illegal behavior, such as a property crime or an assault.
-This raises serious questions about the initial interactions between police and individuals and the reasonable suspicion, or possible lack thereof, that led to the initial stop and subsequent searches.
-WASTED RESOURCES

-D.C.'s high arrest rates, and the enforcement practices that lead to those arrests, don't come without a cost.
+When broken down by race, though Black people accounted for only WASTED RESOURCES D.C.'s high arrest rates, and the enforcement practices that lead to those arrests, don't come without a cost.
 The ACLU estimates that the District in 2010 spent between \$9 million and \$43 million on marijuana possession enforcement - more per capita on marijuana enforcement than any state.
-Using mid-range figures, the ACLU estimates that D.C. spent in 2010 nearly \$18 million on police enforcement of marijuana laws, more than \$6 million in judicial and legal costs related to marijuana arrests and more than \$2 million incarcerating individuals convicted of violating marijuana-related laws.
+Using mid-range figures, the ACLU estimates that D.C. spent in 2010 4.5 percent of the total population in PSA 204, the Black arrest rate in 2010 was 181 per 100,000 people, compared to the white arrest rate of 25 per 100,000 people.
+In PSA 602, where 96 percent of the population is Black, 100 percent of the arrests were of Black people.
+As noted above, nearly all of the individuals arrested for possession of marijuana - 87 percent - were not 602 charged 107 with any other crime. which indicates that the stops that led to these marijuana arrests were not related to other illegal behavior, such as a property crime or an assault.
+This raises serious questions about the initial interactions between police and individuals and the reasonable suspicion, or possible lack thereof, that led to the initial stop and subsequent searches. nearly \$18 million on police enforcement of marijuana laws, more than \$6 million in judicial and legal costs related to marijuana arrests and more than \$2 million incarcerating individuals convicted of violating marijuana-related laws.
 This money could otherwise be invested in our community to enhance public health and safety, for drug treatment programs and police-community relations, or for many other purposes.
 NOT JUST YOUTH Finally, contrary to popular perception, marijuana arrests in D.C. aren't just focused on teenagers and young people.
 Unlike national trends, in 2010 there were more people arrested for marijuana aged 30-39 than aged 25-29 or aged 16-19.

 TIME FOR A CHANGE

 D.C.'s drug laws and polices need to be drastically revised to make them fairer, more compassionate, and better designed to reduce drug dependency and improve public health and safety.
 The ACLU of the Nation's Capital recommends that D.C. eliminate criminal penalties for low-level possession and use of marijuana.
 This is the only way to eliminate the extreme racial disparity in the enforcement of marijuana laws.

+$\bullet \bullet \bullet$

 NOTES: